 The laws surrounding child abuse and neglect are complicated, and whether you are accused or the one to report a case hoping to prevent child abuse, an experienced family lawyer can help guide you throughout the process.
 Our family law attorneys know the value of personal client attention and are well-practiced in the area of family law.
 We also understand the complex and diverse nature of child abuse related cases, and we will work with you to provide all the knowledge and experience that is at our disposal.

-What you need to know:
+What you need to know about child abuse:

 Child neglect is when a caregiver failed to provide for a child’s basic needs.
-Withholding food, shelter, supervision, education and emotional support can all be considered forms of neglect and harm to a child.
+Withholding food, shelter, supervision, education, and emotional support can all be considered forms of neglect and harm to a child.

-The state of South Carolina has statues in place to protect children, but court proceedings can vindicate those wrongfully accused.
+The state of South Carolina has statutes in place to protect children, but court proceedings can vindicate those wrongfully accused.
 Suspicions of false accusations, or injuries as a result of an accident, are among defenses against charges of child abuse or neglect.

-Persons involved with child abuse and neglect cases should immediately seek a consult from an experienced family law attorney.
+Persons involved with abuse and neglect cases should immediately seek a consult from an experienced family law attorney.
 If you suspect an issue with the charges, or you are looking to prevent any further harm to your children, Bannister, Wyatt & Stalvey can help with these family law matters.
-Call our office at (864) 298-0084 to request an appointment with Bannister, Wyatt & Stalvey online.
+Call our office at (864) 523-7738 to request an appointment with Bannister, Wyatt & Stalvey online.